-Now that you’ve submitted your Enrollment Deposit or Deposit Waiver with Admissions and been admitted to TRIO/SSS and Summer Bridge we want to make sure you know what to do next.
+Now that you’ve been admitted to TRIO/SSS and Summer Bridge we want to make sure you know what to do next.

-Just follow these steps to complete your Summer Bridge file so that you may move in on Sunday, July 5.
+Just follow these steps to complete your Summer Bridge file so that you are ready for move-in day.

 This helps determine eligibility for all Augsburg aid, the Summer Bridge Promise and other grants, and loans!

-Step 2: Return the following documents that were mailed home in your TRIO/SSS Summer Bridge Admission Letter:
+Step 2: Return the following documents that were mailed home (or emailed to you) in your TRIO/SSS Summer Bridge Admission Letter:

 In addition, complete the Summer Bridge Details Survey (T-shirt size, Activity Rankings, and Special Diet Statement) via the link in your Summer Bridge admission letter.

-Students must return their confirmation, housing contract, and complete the details survey by May 1, 2015.
+Students must return their enrollment deposit/waiver, Summer Bridge confirmation, housing contract, and complete the details survey by May 1, 2016.

 The “Welcome Packet” is usually mailed about a week or two before move-in day.